kumahq/kuma-website/app/_src/guides/progressively-rolling-in-strict-mtls.md

 -p='[{"op": "add", "path": "/spec/template/metadata/labels/kuma.io~1sidecar-injection", "value": "enabled"}]'
 ```

-After this is done, you'll have to re-enable the port-forward, and then you can go to {{site.mesh_product_name}} GUI (port 5681) Data Plane Proxies `Stats` section on `redis` in `kuma-demo-migration` namespace, and you should see this metric increment:
+After this is done, you'll have to re-enable the port-forward, and then you can go to the {{site.mesh_product_name}} GUI, check the `Stats` tab for the `redis` Dataplane in the `kuma-demo-migration` namespace, and you should see this metric increment:

 <center>
 <img src="/assets/images/guides/meshtls/dp-stats-view2.png" alt="Data Plane Proxies Stats metric for inbound_POD_IP_6379.rbac.allowed"/>